 Rather: establishing the function importance of the STR domain.

-We are unsure of the indicated text.
+We are unsure of the suggested change; this appears to be a quote from our text.

 Page 3, 11: Transgenic plants carrying the endogenous PFT1 STR generally performed best across adult PFT1-dependent traits.
 What is meant by best performance?